 Even when you accept your child’s autism, you may still grieve.

 There’s a very well-developed language among parents, among autism organizations, and in support groups about the grieving process around autism, along with many other disabilities.
-Great amounts of conversation and storytelling, writing of books and blogs, psychotherapy, and individual and group support are dedicated to grieving.
+Great amounts of conversation and storytelling, the writing of parental blogs and books, psychotherapy, and individual and group support sessions are all dedicated to grieving.

-But I’ll never believe that grieving your child’s lack of normalcy — that is, of neurotypicality — is one of them.
+But I’ll never believe that grieving your child’s lack of normalcy—that is, in this case, your child’s autism and lack of neurotypicality—is one of them.

 When I was younger, people in the African American community would sometimes say, “No one would choose to be black.”
 Or in the gay community, or among parents of gay children or even among advocates: “No one would choose to be gay.”

 People don’t say those things so much anymore, thank goodness.
 But they do say it about other things: autism, transgenderism.
-Things still on the margins in today’s society.
+Things still on the margins in today’s society in the United States.

-My belief — and my hope — is that as the autistic population expands, prejudice and discrimination about autism and against autistics will recede, and, by the time Nicholas is my age, people won’t say that about autism anymore, either.
+My belief—and my hope—is that as the autistic population expands, prejudice and discrimination about autism and against autistics will recede, and, by the time my son Nicholas is my age, people won’t say that about autism anymore, either.

 Or about transgenderism.

 Here are links to all the articles in the series.
 Please share posts you like on social media using the buttons below the articles: